RamblingGeekUK/rguk/data/blog/d9-steven-sinofsky-full-video.md

 [Windows 8: Sinofsky @ D9 Transcribed, Part 3: Q & A](/article/Windows8/windows-8-sinofsky-d9-transcribed-part-3-139581)

-Paul doesn't seem to link to the acutal D9 video for some reason, so I thought I would here to allow people to make up their own mide up,
+Paul doesn't seem to link to the actual D9 video for some reason, so I thought I would here to allow people to make up their own mind.

 EDIT:  He does. :-)